 Terms & Conditions

-The MIT Technology Review Innovators Under 35 Awards is an initiative created by the Massachusetts Institute of Technology (MIT) publication, which for over a decade has published a yearly list of the most brilliant young innovators under 35 years of age.
+The Innovators Under 35 Awards by MIT Technology Review is an initiative created by the Massachusetts Institute of Technology (MIT) publication, which for over a decade has published a yearly list of the most brilliant young innovators under 35 years of age.

 The objective of this initiative is to award innovation — the development of new technologies or the creative application of already existing ones in order to resolve current problems—, ingenuity, and advances toward addressing the world’s most important challenges.